 This page provides all the important KEY FACTS you need about The Dower House.

 With a high ratio of staff to residents, you can be confident that you will be well cared for any time of the day or night.
-You can usually expect there to be three registered nurses and Matron on duty during the day and one registered nurse plus four carers at night.
+You can usually expect there to be three registered nurses and Matron on duty during the day, along with a team of carers.
+Overnight there is usually one registered nurse plus four carers.

 It is important that you are not worried about hidden costs you weren’t expecting.
-That is why our fees are all-inclusive allowing you to relax in the secure knowledge that your full needs are covered by the fees you pay.
+That is why our fees include all the care that you need, including any nursing care, allowing you to relax in the secure knowledge that your full needs are covered by the fees you pay.
 The Dower House operates a transparent fee structure with no additional fee tier for higher dependency needs.
 This means that, if your needs change during your time at The Dower House you won’t be moved to a different tier.
+For more information and our current fees please see here.

-Similarly, if, during the first four weeks, it is clear that The Dower House cannot meet your care needs, we may decide to end your contract.
+Similarly, if, during the first four weeks, it becomes clear that The Dower House cannot meet your care needs, we may decide to end your contract.
+Should this happen, this will be discussed fully with you.

 How you will fund your care is likely to play a major factor when choosing residential care.
-It is a complex area and when funding your own care, money will probably come from various sources.
+It is a complex area and when funding your own care, money may well come from various sources.

 We recommend all prospective residents consult with a suitably qualified Independent Financial Adviser, such as those registered with the Society of Later Life Advisers (SOLLA).